NkemJefersonAchia/News-Aggregator/README.md

 ## Challenges and Solutions

-### Challenge 1: API Rate Limiting
+### Challenge 1: API Rate Limiting and CORS Issues
-The free tier of GNews API provides only 100 requests per day.
-To work within this constraint, the application focuses on efficient API calls and provides clear feedback when limits are reached.
+The initial implementation used GNews API which had CORS restrictions preventing direct browser requests.
+Switched to NewsAPI.ai (Event Registry) which provides proper CORS support and uses a POST-based API that works seamlessly in browser environments.

 ### Challenge 2: Cross-Origin Image Loading
 Some news sources block cross-origin image requests.
 The solution implemented gracefully handles image loading errors by hiding broken images rather than showing placeholder icons.